Difference between ETH and ETH2 on Coinbase? 3 Changes – 1 Controversy!

 It’s TOO difficult and expensive for 1 person to take over the network and lie about where the money goes.
 There is a theory that proof of work was originally created to fight email spam.

-Proof of stake does the same thing except your locking up crypto.
-If someone tries to break the rules some of the cryptos they staked will be lost (they have skin in the game).
+Proof of stake does the same thing, except you’re locking up crypto.
+If someone tries to break the rules, some of the cryptos they staked will be lost (they have skin in the game).

 Proof of stake can be faster, but proof of work can be more secure.

-There is a debate on the environmental impact of them both.
-Inflation is usually higher for proof of stake, oh and there are coins usually minted and given out before launch with proof of stake.
+There is a debate on the environmental impact of both.
+Inflation is usually higher for proof of stake, oh, and there are coins usually minted and given out before launch with proof of stake.

 Oh, and MOST cryptocurrencies don’t have slashing enabled because investors don’t like the idea that their stake will be reduced.